WHAT IS DATA-DRIVEN MARKETING?

 So, without any further ado…

-Data-driven marketing is the approach to formulating and sanctioning brand communications based on existing information about customers.
-Data-driven marketers use details about customers’ interactions with a brand to predict the needs, desires and future behaviours of their target audience.
-Such insight, in turn, helps them develop personalised marketing strategies that promise the highest possible return on the investment.
+Data-driven marketing is the approach of optimising brand communications based on customer information.
+Data-driven marketers use customer data to predict their needs, desires and future behaviours.
+Such insight helps develop personalised marketing strategies for the highest possible return on investment (ROI).

 To understand the difference, we must revisit the original premise of marketing.